Bilateral thinning of the parietal bones

-Bone scan usually shows well defined areas of photopenia, which further supports the osteoporotic etiology of this process.
+The bone scan usually shows well-defined areas of photopenia, which further supports the osteoporotic etiology of this process.

 Treatment and prognosis

 In severe cases where the brain is exposed to atmospheric pressure, cranioplasty may be indicated.

 - 1. Yiu Luk S, Fai Shum J, Wai Chan J, San Khoo J. Bilateral Thinning of the Parietal Bones: A Case Report and Review of Radiological Features.
 Pan Afr Med J. 2010;4:7.
 PMC2984314 - Pubmed

 - 4. Durward A. A Note on Symmetrical Thinning of the Parietal Bones.
 J Anat.
 1929;63(Pt 3):356-62.
 PMC1250090 - Pubmed